The Witten equation and its virtual fundamental cycle: Compactness

-Although we obtained the perturbed map $\widetilde{WM}^{(\Psi,\bb)}$, we still need to perturb this map at the Ramond nodal points.
+Although we obtained the perturbed map $\widetilde{WM}^{(\Psi,\bb)}$, we still need to perturb this map at the broad nodal points.
 There is no natural rigidification at nodes.
-Here, we run into the same problem as defining perturbed Witten map over $\MM_{g,k,W}(\bgamma)$.
+Here, we run into the same problem as when we defined the perturbed Witten map over $\WW_{g,k}(\bgamma)$.
 In this case, we simply treat it as a multi-valued perturbation or multi-section.
 We notice that Fukaya-Ono \cite{FO} has used the same idea already in their construction of virtual fundamental cycles.
 The reader can find the definition and properties of multisection in subsection \ref{subsec:MK}.